-Meeting the Basic Skills Requirement, a cumulative GPA -- 3.0 or higher and passing State of Illinois Basic Skills Requirement -- the Basic Skills Requirement can be met in one of 7 ways:

-- a passing score on the old Illinois Tests of Basic Skills (096 or 300) -- replaced by the current Test of Academic Proficiency (TAP,) or - a passing score on all 4 sections of the Test of Academic Proficiency (TAP), or - a composite score on the ACT Plus Writing of 22 or higher and a minimum score of 19 on the Combined English/Writing on tests taken before 9/1/2015 (scores can be combined from two different score reports), or - a composite score on the ACT Plus Writing of 22 or higher and a minimum score of 16 in Writing on tests taken between 9/1/2015 and 9/1/2016 (scores can be combined from two different score reports), or - a composite score on the ACT Plus Writing of 22 or higher and a minimum score of 6 in Writing on tests taken after 9/1/2016 (scores can be combined from two different score reports), or - a composite score on the SAT of 1030 (critical reading + mathematics = 1030 or higher) and a minimum score of 450 on writing on tests taken before 3/5/2016 (scores can be combined from two different score reports), or - a composite score on the SAT of 1110 (Evidence-based Reading and Writing + Mathematics = 1110 or higher) and a minimum score of 26 on Writing and Language Test on tests taken on or after 3/5/2016 (scores can be combined from two different score reports).
+- 1.Meeting the Basic Skills Requirement, a cumulative GPA -- 3.0 or higher and passing State of Illinois Basic Skills Requirement -- the Basic Skills Requirement can be met in one of 7 ways: - a passing score on the old Illinois Tests of Basic Skills (096 or 300) -- replaced by the current Test of Academic Proficiency (TAP,) or - a passing score on all 4 sections of the Test of Academic Proficiency (TAP), or - a composite score on the ACT Plus Writing of 22 or higher and a minimum score of 19 on the Combined English/Writing on tests taken before 9/1/2015 (scores can be combined from two different score reports), or - a composite score on the ACT Plus Writing of 22 or higher and a minimum score of 16 in Writing on tests taken between 9/1/2015 and 9/1/2016 (scores can be combined from two different score reports), or - a composite score on the ACT Plus Writing of 22 or higher and a minimum score of 6 in Writing on tests taken after 9/1/2016 (scores can be combined from two different score reports), or - a composite score on the SAT of 1030 (critical reading + mathematics = 1030 or higher) and a minimum score of 450 on writing on tests taken before 3/5/2016 (scores can be combined from two different score reports), or - a composite score on the SAT of 1110 (Evidence-based Reading and Writing

++ Mathematics = 1110 or higher) and a minimum score of 26 on Writing and Language Test on tests taken on or after 3/5/2016 (scores can be combined from two different score reports). - 2.
 The Illinois Licensure Testing System's (ILTS) content area test must be taken and passed prior to the start of student teaching.
-Candidates applying for a teaching license are required to pass Educative Teaching Performance Assessment (edTPA) before they will be eligible for a professional educator license.
+(Note: In special education, two content area tests are required). - 3.
+Candidates who are not already licensed teachers who will be applying for a teaching license are required to pass Educative Teaching Performance Assessment (edTPA) before they will be eligible for a professional educator license.

-Complete information on the testing program is found at www.il.nesinc.com.
+Complete information on the testing program is found on the Illinois Licensure Testing System website.